asyncgui/asyncgui/README.md

 ## Why not asyncio ?

-The above example may not attract you because you can just replace `sched` with [asyncio](https://docs.python.org/3/library/asyncio.html) or [Trio](https://trio.readthedocs.io/en/stable/) or [Curio](https://github.com/dabeaz/curio) or whatever you want.
+The above example may not attract you because you can just replace `sched` with [asyncio](https://docs.python.org/3/library/asyncio.html) or [Trio](https://trio.readthedocs.io/en/stable/), and can use thier sleep function (`asyncio.sleep` and `trio.sleep`).
 But in a read-world situation, that might not be an option:
 Kivy required [massive changes](https://github.com/kivy/kivy/pull/6368) in order to adapt to `asyncio` and `Trio`, [asyncio-tkinter](https://github.com/fluentpython/asyncio-tkinter)'s codebase is quite big as well.

+The reason they needed lots of work is that they had to merge two event-loops into one.
+One is from the gui libraries.
+The other one is from async libraries.
+You cannot just simply run multiple event-loops simultaneously in one thread... maybe.

 On the other hand, `asyncgui` doesn't require a lot of work as shown above **because it doesn't have an event-loop**.
-`asyncgui` and a library running an event-loop can live in the same thread seemlessly because of it.
+`asyncgui` and a library who has an event-loop can live in the same thread seemlessly because of it.

 ## So, is asyncgui superior to asyncio ?

 No, it is not.
 For `asyncgui`, many features that exist in `asyncio` are either impossible or hard to implement because of the lack of event-loop.
+Thus those features need to be specific to each event-loop you are using.
-You already witnessed one, the `sleep`.
+You've already witnessed one, the `sleep`.

-## This is not usefull then.
+## asyncgui is not usefull then.

 There is at least one situation where `asyncgui` shines.
 When you are creating a gui app, you probably want the app to quickly react to the gui events, like pressing a button.
 This is problematic for `asyncio` because it cannot immediately start/resume a task.
-It schedules a task to *eventually* start/resume but not *immediate*, which causes to [spill gui events](https://github.com/gottadiveintopython/asynckivy/blob/main/examples/misc/why_asyncio_is_not_suitable_for_handling_touch_events.py).
+It can schedule a task to *eventually* start/resume but not *immediate*, which causes to [spill gui events](https://github.com/gottadiveintopython/asynckivy/blob/main/examples/misc/why_asyncio_is_not_suitable_for_handling_touch_events.py).
 As a result, you need to use callback-based api for that, and thus you cannot fully receive the benefits of async/await.